Tracey Henry (She/Her)

 Tracey provides representation and advice to trade unions in collective bargaining and grievance arbitration, and her achievements include helping forge successful agreements in many high-profile disputes.
 She represents unions in matters before the Ontario Labour Relations Board, the Canada Industrial Relations Board, and other administrative tribunals.
 Tracey also represents trade unions in proceedings under the Companies’ Creditors Arrangements Act.

-Tracey is recognised as a Leading Practitioner in Labour Law and Construction Labour Law in the 2023 Canadian Legal Lexpert Directory and is recommended by Chambers Canada.
+Tracey is recognised as a Leading Practitioner in Labour Law and Construction Labour Law in the Canadian Legal Lexpert Directory, is recommended by Chambers Canada, and Best Lawyers.
 Chambers and Partners notes that Tracey is a “great, very effective advocate who is very good at getting down to what the real issue is.”

 Tracey has wide-ranging experience and interest in labour law matters.
 She offers education and training to union executive committees and union members in all areas of labour law, including collective-agreement negotiation, administration of collective agreements, and human rights issues.
 Tracey is often asked to speak at labour law conferences, including co-chairing the Labour Arbitration Conference by Lancaster House and presenting at the National Academy of Arbitrators and the Law Society of Ontario.